MicrosoftDocs/azure-dev-docs/articles/java/sdk/troubleshooting-overview.md

 # Troubleshooting

 The Azure SDK for Java consists of many client libraries, as we built one (or more!) libraries for each Azure Service that exists.
-Despite the large number of libraries this entails, we ensure that all client libraries are built to a consistent standard.
-We take pains to ensure options related to configuration, logging, exception handling, and troubleshooting are common across all libraries.
-This document introduces a number of troubleshooting tools available to you, and links to other pages with further details.
+We ensure that all client libraries are built to a consistent, high standard, with [common patterns](/azure/developer/java/sdk/overview) for configuration, logging, exception handling, and troubleshooting.
+This document introduces many troubleshooting tools available to you, and links to other pages with further details.

 Because troubleshooting can span such a wide topic area, we have developed the following troubleshooting guides you may want to review:

 * [Dependency Conflicts](/azure/developer/java/sdk/troubleshooting-dependency-version-conflict) covers topics related to diagnosing, mitigating, and minimizing dependency conflicts, when using the Azure SDK for Java client libraries in systems that are built with tools such as Maven and Gradle.
 * [Network Issues](/azure/developer/java/sdk/troubleshooting-network) covers topics related to HTTP debugging *outside* of the client library, using tools like Fiddler and Wireshark.

-Beyond the documents linked above, the following content gives guidance on making the best use of logging and exception handling, as it relates to the Azure SDK for Java.
+Beyond these documents, the following content gives guidance on making the best use of logging and exception handling, as it relates to the Azure SDK for Java.

 ## Logging in the Azure SDK for Java